paul-hammant/tbd/content/short-lived-feature-branches/index.md

 The white dots are just general development work, and the green dot is the same but validated by a build that passes, a commit, and possibly a push to somewhere.

+While each developer works, they maintain a local clone of the master/trunk and their own short-lived feature branch only.
+Indeed for a period of time, their short-lived feature branch may not yet exist in the shared origin repo.

 ## Personal preferences